 File format recommendations

-Within the APEx interoperability and compliance guidelines, PROV-REQ-01 specifies the file formats that projects should use when publishing static data.
+Within the APEx interoperability and compliance guidelines, DATA-REQ-01 specifies the file formats that projects should use when publishing static data.
 The information on this page complement that requirement with more detailed recommendations on the use of these formats.
 Projects are encouraged to consult with the APEx team if they have a use case that does not fit within these guidelines.

 Cloud Optimised GeoTIFF